The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 32 2568 1 0

-The h column contains the lifespans in hours.
-The f column contains counts of the number of bulbs that expired at each value of h.
+The h column contains lifespans in hours.
+The f column records the number of bulbs that expired at each value of h.
 To represent the distribution of lifespans, we’ll put these values in a Pmf object and normalize it.

 from empiricaldist import Pmf